redis/redis-doc/commands/eval.md

 This is useful in many ways, but especially in order to make sure Redis Cluster is able to forward your request to the appropriate cluster node (Redis Cluster is a work in progress, but the scripting feature was designed in order to play well with it).
+However this rule is not envorced in order to provide the user with opportunities to abuse the Redis single instance configuration, at the cost of writing scripts not compatible with Redis Cluster.

-Lua scripts can return a value that is converted from Lua to the Redis protocol using a set of conversion rules.
+Lua scripts can return a value, that is converted from the Lua type to the Redis protocol using a set of conversion rules.

 Conversion between Lua and Redis data types
 ---

 Redis return values are converted into Lua data types when Lua calls a Redis command using call() or pcall().
-Similarly Lua data types are converted into Redis data types when a script returns some value, that we need to use as the `EVAL` reply.
+Similarly Lua data types are converted into Redis protocol when a Lua script returns some value, so that scripts can control what `EVAL` will reply to the client.

 This conversion between data types is designed in a way that if a Redis type is converted into a Lua type, and then the result is converted